-This "Bourbon Sweet Tea" Hair Color Is the Most Ridiculously Southern Trend Ever—But It's Actually Stunning
+This Bourbon Sweet Tea Hair Color Is the Most Ridiculously Southern Trend Ever—But It's Actually Stunning

-Southerners are no strangers to a soul-warming bourbon cocktail at the end of day.
-While we like to say that the only way to drink it is straight up, on the rocks, or with a splash of water, we're not too stuffy to say that sometimes there's an itch that only an iced-down bourbon sweet tea can scratch.
+Southerners are no strangers to a soul-warming bourbon cocktail at the end of the day.
+While we like to say that the only way to drink it is straight-up, on the rocks, or with a splash of water, we're not too stuffy to say that sometimes there's an itch that only an iced-down bourbon sweet tea can scratch.
 Before you know it, even Uncle Hank—a self-proclaimed bourbon purist—is pinkies up, two glasses deep, and loving every slurp.

-Now when we heard there was a hair color trend inspired by this classic Southern sipper, we couldn't help but wonder: First came blackberry pie hair.
+Now when we heard there was a hair color trend inspired by this classic Southern sipper, we couldn't help but wonder.
+First came blackberry pie hair.
 Then came peach cobbler hair.
 Now…bourbon sweet tea hair?
 We get it, guys.
 The South's got some pretty cool stuff, but our heads are growing bigger by the second.

 This anything-but-boring hair color is all about embracing warm tones, from rich brown to caramel to honey.
 Imagine a glass of Southern sweet tea, perfectly brewed and iced down hard until it looks like the color of translucent honey.
 Bring in the molten amber color of Kentucky bourbon, and then blend those shades until you've got a swirl of brilliant brown color.
 Add a few ice cubes to melt around the edges and lighten up your concoction.
 That's bourbon sweet tea hair—you know, done by a hairstylist and not your Aunt Betsy with a cocktail shaker.